37 of the Best Things to Do in Westport Ireland

 James Wyatt added to the original house designed by Richard Cassels and it became the manor house of the Marquess of Sligo.

 Westport Mayo follows the style of towns introduced by the Normans and incorporates the river Carrow Beg into the town layout with low stone walls and tree-lined promenades and lovely stone bridges crossing the River.

 Things to do in Westport Ireland

 Visit Westport House

-One of the many things to see in Westport is Westport House which is simply full of treasures and artefacts that will fascinate anyone interested in Irish culture.
+One of the top attractions when you’re visiting Westport is Westport House which is simply full of treasures and artefacts that will fascinate anyone interested in Irish culture.
 Known as “Ireland’s Most Beautiful Home”, this Palladian manor house is still privately owned the tour really brings these stories to life and showcases the treasures contained in over 30 rooms and 6 permanent exhibitions available for you to explore.

 Westport Pirate Adventure Park

 Located on the grounds of Westport House the Pirate Adventure Park offers a great deal of fun for the whole family.
 You can take a turn in a pedalo on the lake, there’s a variety of soft and hard playgrounds, rides from the Cannonball Run, and Pirates Swinging Ship to a plunge log flume ride and much more to be enjoyed.

 Westport Train Tour

 The Westport Train Tour is an all-weather sightseeing tour that tells the story of Westport.
 It starts at Westport House’s town centre gate and runs through the estate to Westport Quay and then back to Westport town.
 This is the perfect way to see Westport (particularly if you have walking issues).
 The tour lasts around 45 minutes and runs from October to March.